jha-lab/ECE477-2025/README.md

 After completing grow-and-prune synthesis, you should obtain a compact neural network that has better accuracy than before using this step.

+**Assignment 5: ML classifiers**

+For this project, you will implement a framework for stress detection based on physiological signals.
+The experimental data are collected from 32 individuals using wearable medical sensors.
+The dataset features are ECG, Galvanic Skin Response (GSR), Respiration, Blood Oximeter, and Blood Pressure.
+To reduce the data size, you will employ Principal Component Analysis, which is a versatile unsupervised dimensionality reduction technique.
+With the reduced dataset, you will train and evaluate k-NN and SVM models with radial basis functions for binary stress classification.

+**Assignment 6: ML classifiers**

+DOCTOR is a framework that enables continual learning for disease detection based on wearable medical sensor data.

+In this exercise, you will recreate some of the experiments described in the DOCTOR paper.
+You will perform domain-, class-, and task-incremental learning using a multilayer perceptron (MLP) model that detects diabetes and mental health disorders using replay-based continual learning methods.

 ## License